PapenfussLab/gridss/docker/Readme.md

 ## Summary

-GRIDSS analyses multiple bams from a single patient simulataneously, thus achieving high sensitivity and consistency between samples.
+GRIDSS analyses multiple bams from a single patient simultaneously, thus achieving high sensitivity and consistency between samples.
 This software package provides docker images and helper scripts to easily run GRIDSS on bam files from a cohort of patients with one or more samples per patient.